RickiHeicklen/quant-trading-bootcamp/team.md

 permalink: /team/
 ---

 Bootcamp is run by Ricki Heicklen, a former quant trader at Jane Street Capital, along with 2-3 instructors.
+More TBD.